--Days

 What should I bring?

-Lawn chairs, sunscreen, a water bottle, cash for optional activities, a swimsuit, and your best family stories.
+Lawn chairs, towels, sunscreen, a water bottle, bathing suit, comfortable outdoor shoes, a dish to pass for everyone, a copy of your recipe, and your very best family stories.
+The wilder the better.

 Is the venue ADA accessible?